Khelsilem: Political career

-In the 2017 Squamish Nation Election, he coordinated a campaign called ’the New Nine’ to elect nine non-incumbent candidates to the Squamish Nation Council.
+In the 2017 Squamish Nation Election, he coordinated a campaign called "the New Nine" to elect nine non-incumbent candidates to the Squamish Nation Council.
 Out of the nine candidates promoted, eight were eventually elected.

-As a Councillor, he has been involved in various projects and initiatives like the developing a not-for-profit housing society, the Integrated North Shore Transportation Planning Project, and the purpose built rental and condo development project with Westbank on the Squamish Nation's Senakw lands, also known as the Kitsilano Reserve next to Burrard Street Bridge.
+As a Councillor, he has been involved in various projects and initiatives like the developing a not-for-profit housing society, the Integrated North Shore Transportation Planning Project, and the purpose-built rental and condo development project with Westbank on the Squamish Nation's Senakw lands, also known as the Kitsilano Reserve next to Burrard Street Bridge.
+In a 2022 interview, Khelsilem and former Vancouver city councillor Gordon Price discussed the complexities between Indigenous sovereignty, urban development, and community engagement in projects like Sen̓áḵw.
+Khelsilem emphasized the importance of regaining control over resources to support the Squamish Nation community's interests, highlighting their track record of developing rental housing.